cindyangelira/fish_eating_gesture_recognition/README.md

 # Fish Eating Gesture Recognition
 This project is a part of the [Data Science Project](https://medium.com/) that focus on exploration and recognition of whether fish is in eating position or not).
-Other customer behavior analysis projects can be found at the [main GitHub repo](https://github.com/Octopus-Indonesia/customer-behavior).

 #### -- Project Status: [Active]

 ## Project Intro/Objective